Social Proof Examples in B2B Marketing +How to Use Them

 Social proof is a psychological phenomenon that makes people act like their peers.
 Humans are social animals.
 We look at our social group for reference about what we should do or think.

 If you think about it, social proof is present in every day of your life.
 Even if you are not aware of it, you probably accommodate your behavior according to how your friends behave.
-You might talk differently when you are around “the guys” or “the girls” as compared to when you are with family.
+You might talk differently when you are around your coworkers or clients as compared to when you are with family.

 If you look up to a celebrity, you probably believe what they say even though neither of you know all the facts.

-If you see many people taking part in a conversation on Facebook or Twitter, you are more likely to also say something, but you will not be the first commenter.
+If you see many people taking part in a conversation on Reddit, TikTok or X, you are more likely to also say something, but you will not be the first commenter.

 Social Proof and Consumer Behavior